MikroTik Solutions

 Differentiated services is the practice of setting marks on various types of data flows, to allow the router to give preferential service to certain types of traffic.
 A common scheme is to give VoIP calls first-priority access to the bandwidth, then video conferencing, then gaming, and then to dump everything else into a bulk-download bucket.

 The key problem with this concept is that it depends on being able to reliably identify the flows, which is increasingly impossible in today’s all-CDN HTTPS-everywhere world.
-In the name of privacy and performance, all flows now look identical at the RouterOS level, making it all but impossible to mark them reliably.
+In the name of privacy and performance, flows are becoming indistinguishable at the RouterOS level.

 NAT